The Emotional Journey of Alzheimer’s: Coping With Changing Relationships

 • Set boundaries: Establish clear boundaries on your time and energy.
 Communicate your limits to the person you are caring for and any other involved parties.
 Learn to say no when you feel overwhelmed or in need of rest.

-• regularly: Physical activity can help alleviate feelings of stress and anxiety.
+• Exercise regularly: Physical activity can help alleviate feelings of stress and anxiety.
 Try to incorporate regular exercise into your routine, whether it’s a brisk walk, yoga, or a workout at the gym.

 • Eat a balanced diet: Your diet plays a crucial role in maintaining your physical and mental health.
 Try to eat a balanced diet rich in fruits, vegetables, lean proteins, and whole grains.